 About me

-Prior to my PhD, I completed the MSc in Machine Learning at UCL (2020) with Distinction and the 4-year BSc in Mathematics at the National and Kapodistrian University of Athens (2019) with First-Class Honours.
+Prior to my PhD, I completed the MSc in Machine Learning at UCL with Distinction where I was fortunate to work with Prof. Theodoros Damoulas and Prof. Brooks Paige and the 4-year BSc in Mathematics at the National and Kapodistrian University of Athens with First-Class Honours.

 Research Interests

-My research interests lie in the intersection of Machine Learning and Causality.
-Specifically, my focus is on Causal Inference, Digital Twins and Probabilistic Machine Learning through the lens of Bayesian statistics.
-I also have a strong interest in understanding how the later ones could be applied in the fields of social sciences and decision making theory.
-Finally, I am also interested in Blockchain technology and particularly Decentralised Finance applications such as Automated Market Makers.
+My research interests lie in the intersection of Causality and Probabilistic Machine Learning.
+Specifically, my focus is on Multi-scale Causal Representation Learning, Causal Abstractions and the theoretical foundations of causally-inspired Digital Twins and how the later ones could be applied in the fields of social sciences and decision making theory.
+I also have a strong personal interest in the philosophical topic of causation and emergence in natural sciences.